Answers to some frequently asked questions related to Nomad.

 If you manually delete a package it will not be removed from the ActiveEfficiency database.
 Normally the content registration is done when the content is downloaded or cleaned through cache cleaner.
 The content in the cache is verified with the ActiveEfficiency database each time the Nomad Service starts.

-Does the Nomad agent on Configuration Manager Distribution Points support the content library spanning multiple volumes?
+Does the Nomad client on Configuration Manager Distribution Points support the content library spanning multiple volumes?

 Yes.
-Introduced in 6.2, Nomad running on the distribution point will use all the specified volumes when responding to content requests and compiling the LSZ manifest file
+Nomad running on the Distribution Point will use all the specified volumes when responding to content requests and compiling the LSZ manifest file